JPG Viewer & Analyzer

 Avoid For

-Don't use JPG for logos, text, or graphics with sharp edges - use PNG or SVG instead for these.
+Don't use JPG for logos, text, or graphics with sharp edges - use PNG or SVG instead for better results.

-Pro tip: Use our JPG Compressor to reduce file size while maintaining quality.
+Pro tip: Use our JPG Compressor to reduce file size while maintaining quality, or resize your images for optimal web performance.

 Frequently Asked Questions

 The quality score (0-100) evaluates your JPG based on file size efficiency, quality level, dimensions, and optimization potential.
-Higher scores indicate better balance between quality and file size for typical web use.
+A higher score indicates a better balance between quality and file size.
+You can improve your score by using our JPG Compressor.

-For web images, 70-80% quality is usually sufficient and provides good compression.
+For web images, 70-80% quality is usually sufficient.
 For print or archival purposes, use 90-95%.
 Quality above 95% offers diminishing returns with much larger file sizes.

-Yes, all uploaded files are automatically deleted from our servers within one hour.
+Yes, all uploaded files are automatically deleted from our servers within 4 hours.
 We do not store, share, or analyze your files beyond providing the analysis results you see on screen.